simstevens/ddro-via-bilevel/README.md

 The approach that shall be used to solve the problem, e.g. 'robust' or 'bilevel'.

 ### Discrete Uncertainty Sets
 To solve instances with discrete uncertainty set using `MibS`, the argument `--mibs_directory` can be added to specify the directory where `MibS` is installed.
+The default value is `/dist/bin/mibs`.